Adityasinh-Sodha/Encrypted-Messaging-System/README.md

 * Decryption of encrypted messages
 * Simple command-line interface
   (Edit Mapping.py for custom mapping)
 * This script is in two languages python and html for more user-friendly
+* This page is live on [Github.io](https://adityasinh-sodha.github.io/)

 ## Installation
 ## For linux